ARMmbed/mbed-os-5-docs/docs/cont/adding_exporters.md

 ### Make

 If your IDE is not Eclipse based but can still use a Makefile, then you can specialize the Makefile exporter.
-Specializing the Makefile is actually how we implement the Eclipse + Make exporter.
+Specializing the Makefile is actually how ARM mbed implemented the Eclipse + Make exporter.

 Creating an exporter based on the Makefile exporter is a two step process: inherit from the appropriate Makefile class, and call its generate method.
 Taking Eclipse + Make using GCC_ARM as an example, your exporter will look like:

 ```python
 class EclipseGcc(GccArm):